Tropical Dandy

-Tropical Dandy is Haruomi Hosono's second solo album.
+Tropical Dandy is the second solo studio album by Japanese musician Haruomi Hosono, released on June 25, 1975.

 Album

 This album begins the tropical style which Hosono features very prevalently in the beginning of his career in following albums such as Bon Voyage co. and Paraiso.
 Also, it features performances from "Caramel Mama" (who had, by this point, changed their name to "Tin Pan Alley").
 This album was reissued as part of a box set with bonus tracks taken from Tin Pan Alley albums by Crown decades later.